 Ok.
 So why not just ignore the comments you don’t want to reply to?

-Better to have zero comments than ignored comments.
+Better to show zero comments than ignored comments.

 Why didn’t you approve my YouTube comment?